Sediment filtration reduces sediment levels by 96.7%, helping a Colorado hospital avoid additional pipe replacement costs

 A newly built hospital in Colorado began experiencing issues with its plumbing infrastructure soon after opening its doors to patients in 2016, including:

-LiquiTech developed a solution to install a LiquiTech® Sediment Filtration System on the incoming water supply to remove sediment before it could enter the building’s plumbing system and cause damage.
+Simultaneously, LiquiTech worked with facility staff to install a LiquiTech® Sediment Filtration System on the incoming water supply to remove sediment before it could enter the building and damage the newly installed pipe and other plumbing infrastructure.

-The Sediment Filtration System is removing 96.7% of sediment, helping the hospital:
+The new Sediment Filtration System is removing 96.7% of incoming sediment, helping the hospital:

-- Extend the functionality and life of water-bearing equipment
+- Extend the life of the new pipe and other water-bearing equipment.

 - Avoid $80,000 in future pipe replacement costs.

 2 to 4 pinhole leaks in different sections of pipes per month caused by excessive sediment.

 $80K+ incurred by hospital to replace the damaged pipe.